- Simplify your annual giving

 The Foundation charges your fund a low annual fee of 1.5% of the balance, part of which funds The Foundation's Legacy Grants.

-We're happy to share our extensive philanthropic experience and, through our Center for Designed Philanthropy, provide information about emerging issues and giving opportunities locally, nationally and internationally, including in Israel.
+We're happy to share our extensive philanthropic experience and, through our Center for Designed Philanthropy, provide information about emerging issues, cutting edge nonprofit programs, and giving opportunities locally, nationally and internationally, including in Israel.